-This junction opened in 1876 between the 1856 Coalburn Branch (Caledonian Railway) and a new line west through Haughhead Junction to Hamilton Central and Hamilton West.
+This junction opened in 1876 between the 1856 Lesmahagow Railway and a new line west through Haughhead Junction to Hamilton Central and Hamilton West.
 This opening created the Hamilton Circle (actually teardrop shaped).

 This was the northern junction of a triangle of junctions.
 To the south west was Haughhead Junction and to the south Ferniegair Junction.

 The signal box was on the west side of the junction.

 The considerable Ross Yard was laid out to the south of the junction.